My Friends Tigger & Pooh

 My Friends Tigger & Pooh is an American animated children's television series that aired on the Playhouse Disney block on Disney Channel.
-Inspired by A. A. Milne's Winnie-the-Pooh, the series was developed by Walt Disney Television Animation, with Brian Hohlfeld serving as executive producer.
-It originally aired in the United States from May 12, 2007, to October 9, 2010.
+Inspired by A. A. Milne's Winnie-the-Pooh, The Red House Mystery and Four Days Wonder, the series was developed by Walt Disney Television Animation, with Brian Hohlfeld serving as executive producer.
+It originally aired in the United States from May 12, 2007 to October 9, 2010.

 Premise

 The series features Winnie the Pooh and other characters from Disney's adaptations of Winnie-the-Pooh and introduces two new characters: Darby, an imaginative 6-year-old girl, and her dog, Buster.
 Darby is the main protagonist and an amateur sleuth.
-She teams up with Winnie the Pooh and Tigger to form the Super Sleuths, a trio that investigates mysteries in the Hundred Acre Wood.
-Christopher Robin, Darby's older best friend, only appears twice throughout the series.
+She teams up with Pooh and Tigger to form the Super Sleuths, a trio that investigates mysteries in the Hundred Acre Wood.
+Christopher Robin, Darby's older friend, is now a 10-year-old boy and is largely absent from the daily adventures because he is away at school or his own home and due to different grades, only appears twice throughout the series.